How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Many authors feel nervous about sending a full manuscript to someone they have never worked with before.
 That is understandable.
 Your book may represent years of work, and you should feel comfortable asking how it will be handled.

 Some editors include a confidentiality clause in their standard terms.
 Some authors ask for a separate NDA.
-In many cases, the practical issue is less about the label and more about clarity.
+In many cases, the practical issue is less about the name of the document and more about the clarity it gives you.
 You want to know who will see the manuscript, where it will be stored, whether it will be shared with anyone else, and how it will be used during the editing process.

 It is also reasonable to ask about AI use.
 If this matters to you, ask directly whether your manuscript will be uploaded to or processed through AI tools.
-A professional editor should be able to explain their policy clearly.
+A professional editor should be able to explain their policy clearly, without making you feel awkward for asking.

-The red flags are straightforward: no written agreement, vague or shifting payment terms, no clear deadline, reluctance to define the scope, or uncertainty about how your manuscript will be handled.
+The red flags are simple: no written terms, vague or shifting payment details, no clear deadline, reluctance to define the scope, uncertainty about deliverables, or unclear answers about manuscript handling.
 None of these automatically proves bad intent, but they do make it harder for you to protect your money and your work.

-A good editor should welcome clarity.
-Written terms protect them as well as you, because they reduce misunderstanding and help the project run smoothly.
-Before you send your manuscript, make sure the basics are agreed, written down, and understood.
+Written terms protect the editor as well as you, because they reduce misunderstanding and help the project run smoothly.
+Before you pay a deposit or send your manuscript, make sure the basics are agreed, written down, and understood.

 Watch for pressure tactics and grand promises